bbolker/stat794_bigdata/dsatcl_notes_emma.md

 ```
   cp -v top-words-{2,3}.sh
+  nano top-words-3.sh
 ```

-* Go ahead and type #!/usr/bin/env/bash and press Enter.
+* type #!/usr/bin/env/bash and press Enter.
 When you’re ready, press Ctrl-X to save and exit.
 * confirm what top-words-3.sh looks like:

 ```